 Here are a few tips on how to store your whiskey:

-Keep the collection consistently cool, but not too cold.
 If a collection becomes too cold, it can cause the liquid to become cloudy.
 Experts recommend storing whiskey at a temperature of 59-68°F. If you’re collecting both whiskey and wine, you may not want to store them together, since ideal temperatures for whiskey are at the higher end of the spectrum for ideal wine storage.

-Maintain consistent temperature and humidity.
 Fluctuating temperatures and humidity can cause liquid to expand and contract, destabilizing the whiskey.
 Excess humidity can cause damage to the labels and degrade the cork.
 Consider adding climate control notifications to your alarm system, which will alert you if the temperature or humidity in your cellar shift.

-Protect the bottle and label condition.
 The condition of the label can impact the bottle’s value.
 To avoid ripping or scuffing the labels, consider storing whiskey bottles in their original cartons or cases.

-Prepare them to be transported.
 If your whiskey collection is going to travel, make sure the bottles are packed with proper materials including stable, insulating layers that can protect them from getting broken.
 Optimal travel conditions include a consistent, cool temperature and no harsh light.